MrBartusek/gif-picker-react/README.md

 [Klipy](https://klipy.com/) is a GIF, sticker and clip provider.

+> [!NOTE]
+> Klipy ads are not supported by the picker.
+Ad objects returned by the Klipy API are filtered out, so make sure ads are disabled for your app key in the Klipy Partner Panel.

 ```tsx
 import { GifPicker } from 'gif-picker-react';
 import { Klipy } from 'gif-picker-react/providers/klipy';